tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 routes could live different times relative to R timer and cause a duplicate to be accepted.)

-### Condition A-2 needs Rtime > 2At
+### Condition A-2 needs Rtime > 2Δt

-The timer rules R.l through R.6 assure that Condition A-2 is satisfied by the interval 2At.
+The timer rules R.l through R.6 assure that Condition A-2 is satisfied by the interval 2Δt.
 The following worst case scenario requires this interval.

  - 1) A packet Pj^ with Pdrf = true is emitted by the sender and arrives instantly at the receiver.
 The receiver sets Rtimer.

- - 2) Because of lost Acks requiring packet retransmission or delayed Acks, no Ack to Pi has arrived at the sender at At-x (where x is a very small number).
+ - 2) Because of lost Acks requiring packet retransmission or delayed Acks, no Ack to Pi has arrived at the sender at Δt-x (where x is a very small number).

- - 3) TheinstantAt-xisthelastmomentwhenapacketcontainingnew elements
+ - 3) TheinstantΔt-xisthelastmomentwhenapacketcontainingnew elements
       can be emitted by the sender because of rule R.2.
 This packet will have Parf = false because P^ was unAcked at the time it was sent.

- - 4) Intheworstcaseitcouldarriveatthereceiverat2At-xsince the Rtimer
+ - 4) Intheworstcaseitcouldarriveatthereceiverat2Δt-xsince the Rtimer
       was set in step 1.
-For a packet with Pdrf = false to be accepted, Rtimer > 0, therefore yielding the need for Rtimer to run 2At.
+For a packet with Pdrf = false to be accepted, Rtimer > 0, therefore yielding the need for Rtimer to run 2Δt.

-### Condition B-1 needs Stime > 2At
+### Condition B-1 needs Stime > 2Δt

- - 1) APacketcanliveatmostAtbyruleR.5.
+ - 1) APacketcanliveatmostΔtbyruleR.5.
 ADatapacketandits Ack packet
-      can live at most 2At, with no gap in the timing of their lifetimes.
+      can live at most 2Δt, with no gap in the timing of their lifetimes.

- - 2) For the same reason above, if an Ack is ever going to be received, it will be received within 2At.
+ - 2) For the same reason above, if an Ack is ever going to be received, it will be received within 2Δt.

-### Condition B-2 needs Stime > 3At
+### Condition B-2 needs Stime > 3Δt

-A Data packet can take a maximum of At to reach the receiver which will set its Rtimer to 2At at that instant.
-Therefore, in the worst case the Rtimer can run at most 3At relative to the time of setting of Stimer.
+A Data packet can take a maximum of Δt to reach the receiver which will set its Rtimer to 2Δt at that instant.
+Therefore, in the worst case the Rtimer can run at most 3Δt relative to the time of setting of Stimer.

 ### Crash with Loss of Memory

-Sender: Sender must wait 3At.
+Sender: Sender must wait 3Δt.
 The sender wants to be able to choose any initial sequence number and be assured that:

- - 1) it will be accepted, implying that Rtimer must have gone to zero (the At being discussed is the At used by the sender before the crash).
+ - 1) it will be accepted, implying that Rtimer must have gone to zero (the Δt being discussed is the Δt used by the sender before the crash).

  - 2) any Data packets sent prior to the crash or their Acks that might have the same SN have died.

-Condition 1 above requires 3At because a packet emitted just before the crash coula take At to reach the receiver.
-The Rtimer would then run 2At from that point.
+Condition 1 above requires 3Δt because a packet emitted just before the crash coula take Δt to reach the receiver.
+The Rtimer would then run 2Δt from that point.

-Condition 2 above would be satisfied by 2At as discussed earlier.
+Condition 2 above would be satisfied by 2Δt as discussed earlier.

-Receiver: ReceivermustwaitAt.
+Receiver: ReceivermustwaitΔt.

 The receiver wants to be assured that it does not accept any duplicate of any SN accepted before the crash.
-Waiting At before accepting Data or Rendezvous packets is sufficient for this need.
-Ack or Nak packets must only provide information on data sent after deadstart and waiting the 3At interval above assumes no old Acks will still exist.
+Waiting Δt before accepting Data or Rendezvous packets is sufficient for this need.
+Ack or Nak packets must only provide information on data sent after deadstart and waiting the 3Δt interval above assumes no old Acks will still exist.
 Given the way the algorithm of Section 6 is written Naks might exist longer but no harm results.
-(Note: If we changed the rule that says "senders keep retransmitting when an element has had its maximum retransmission interval" to "not retransmitting and freezing the Lifetime," the wait after a crash would increase to 2At.
+(Note: If we changed the rule that says "senders keep retransmitting when an element has had its maximum retransmission interval" to "not retransmitting and freezing the Lifetime," the wait after a crash would increase to 2Δt.
 All other timer values would be the same, but the aerivation would be as per reference [7].)

 # APPENDIX B EIM Interface State Record Definition and IPC User Interface Operations